banesullivan/localtileserver/_sources/index.rst.txt

   <br/>

-An application for serving tiles from large raster files in the `Slippy Maps standard <https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames>`_ (i.e., `/zoom/x/y.png`) for visualization in Jupyter with ``ipyleaflet`` or ``folium``.
+A Python package for serving tiles from large raster files in the `Slippy Maps standard <https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames>`_ (i.e., `/zoom/x/y.png`) for visualization in Jupyter with ``ipyleaflet`` or ``folium``.